kimhyungkyu-1208/HYUNG-KYU-KIM/index.md

 # Introduce

 Hello!
-I am a M.S.student in CSE at Chung-ang University, and studying under the supervision of [Prof. Hakgu Kim](https://www.irislab.cau.ac.kr/members/pi).
+I'm a M.S.student in Image/Video Engineering at Chung-ang University, and \
+studying under the supervision of [Prof. Hakgu Kim](https://www.irislab.cau.ac.kr/members/pi).

-My research interests are in the field of Multimodal especially about\
+My research interests are in the field of Multimodal especially about \
-(i) Visual Speech Recognition\
+(i) Visual Speech Recognition \
 (ii) Visual Speech Generation

 * * *